linode/docs/docs/guides/databases/mysql/how-to-install-mysql-on-ubuntu-20-04/index.md

 1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

 1. This guide uses `sudo` wherever possible.
-Complete the sections of our [How to Secure Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access and remove unnecessary network services. **Do not** follow the *Configure a Firewall* section yet.
+Complete the sections of our [Setting Up and Securing a Compute Instance](/docs/guides/set-up-and-secure/) guide to create a standard user account, harden SSH access and remove unnecessary network services. **Do not** follow the *Configure a Firewall* section yet.
 This guide includes firewall rules specifically for an OpenVPN server.

 1. Update your system: